Post / He Pānui

 Article two promises to Māori “tino rangatiratanga” over their property and treasures.
 “Tino rangatiratanga” can be translated as absolute chieftainship or independence and authority.
 This establishes the key political respect from the Crown to Māori that is yet to be honored..

-Article three affords to Māori the rights and privileges of British citizens, known as the equity clause.
+Article three affords to Māori the rights and privileges of British citizens,

 A verbal understanding which is sometimes called “Article Four” was that Māori spirituality would be protected under the law, like the other church identities of the time.

-Almost immediately the promises in Te Tiriti to Māori have been abandoned and trampled on with violence in its many forms.
-The invasion of troops which led to the taking of the land and the Māori Land Court, were set up to alienate Māori spirituality and identity in the land, and their economic base.
-Exclusionary systems such as City Councils, The Native Schools Act which violently oppressed and excluded Māori culture from the education system, are just a few examples their effects we live with today are a part of the ongoing colonial reality in our country..
+Almost immediately, the promises in Te Tiriti to Māori have been abandoned and trampled on with violence in its many forms.
+The invasion of troops, which led to the taking of the land and the Māori Land Court, was set up to alienate Māori spirituality and identity in the land, and their economic base.
+Exclusionary systems such as City Councils, The Native Schools Act, which violently oppressed and excluded Māori culture from the education system, are just a few examples of the capitalism that has led to a disproportionate 23 percent of Māori living in poverty, and only around 5 percent of land in New Zealand remaining in Māori ownership.

-Please see the link below for more information on Te Tiriti o Waitangi in our past and how we can honor Te Tiriti today, and into the future.
+Please see the link below for more information on Te Tiriti o Waitangi in our past and how we can honor Te Tiriti today,

 Treaty Resource Centre-He Puna Mātauranga o Te Tiriti